dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 ## Task 1: Create a Linux Instance on Azure

-In this task, we will create a linux instance on Azure to run SUSE Rancher.
+In this task, let's create a linux instance on Azure to run SUSE Rancher.

 ### Create Resource Group and a virtual network